“Somewhere, something incredible is waiting to be known.”

 No facility in the world focuses on how important dark skies are to the well-being of humans, plants, and animals, and for opening a window to the observable universe.

 Five major components are committed to this mission:

 DARK SKY OBSERVATORY with the largest telescope in the Greater Phoenix area

 INSPIRATION THEATER with 8K projection and 150 tiered seats

 EINSTEIN EXPLORATION STATION with creative, hands-on learning experiences and challenges

-This approach, using science-based education and interactive experiences, will establish the IDSDC as an international centerpiece for supporting the growing worldwide interest in how dark skies relate to the exploration of the cosmos, archeoastronomy, and the well-being of humans, plants, and animals.
+Science-based education and experiential displays will establish IDSDC as an international centerpiece for supporting the growing worldwide interest in dark sky preservation.
+This approach will serve as a portal to better understanding astronomy, the space program, the universe, and life on earth.
 Children and adults alike will be introduced to and awed by the wonders of the universe.

-Fountain Hills attraction.
 It will be an international attraction in Fountain Hills that will benefit the entire state of Arizona.